Software Test Engineer, Planit Software Testing Pvt Ltd

 Ready to take on the world

-One of the highpoints for Giri was completing the AUT Edge Award, which challenges students to develop skills in the areas of collaboration, co-operation, community, curiosity, communication and creativity.
+One of the highpoints for Giri was completing the AUT Edge Award, which challenges students to develop skills in the areas of collaboration, communication and creativity.

 “Initially I signed up for the AUT Edge Award as I knew I could add this to my CV, but as I started attending the seminars and doing the voluntary work I realised it was much more than that.
 The people I met, challenges I faced, advice I got and the experiences I had made me realise the importance of the skills I was developing.
 I did all of my work with high diligence.”

-Completing the award helped him get closer to his dream job, says Giri who now works as an analyst at Planit Software Testing Pvt Ltd.
+Completing the award helped him get closer to his current job, says Giri who now works as a software test engineer at Planit Software Testing Pvt Ltd.